dradicchi/django-next-sale-coupon-campaigns/README.md

-# ES Django/Python "Next Sale Coupon" Campaigns Platform
+# ElasticSale Django/Python "Next Sale Coupon" Campaigns App

 A complete Django SaaS app to launching "next sale coupons" campaigns and incentive sales on retail business.
 This project applies a well-known heuristic from behavioral economics to encourage unexpected sales of products and services.

-Note: This package is the first MVP deprecated (but completely functional) version of my Micro-SaaS business: ElasticSale.com

 ## CONTEXT